 Written by Jeremy Griffith, 2017

-The previous Freedom Essay 23 focused on explaining the integrative meaning of existence, because an appreciation of that process is necessary to be able to understand the subject of this essay, which is the answer to that great biological question of how we humans became fully conscious (how consciousness emerged in humans is fully explained in chapter 7 of FREEDOM).
+The previous focused on explaining the integrative meaning of existence, because an appreciation of that process is necessary to be able to understand the subject of this essay, which is the answer to that great biological question of how we humans became fully conscious (how consciousness emerged in humans is fully explained in ).
 This is an especially significant question when we consider that other animals haven’t been able to develop a fully conscious mind.

 To present the explanation for how humans became conscious, it’s obviously first necessary to explain what consciousness is.